-Trump Replacing Secretary of State Tillerson With CIA Director Mike Pompeo
+Trump Replacing Secretary Of State Tillerson With CIA Director Mike Pompeo

-Secretary of State Rex Tillerson will be replaced, President Trump announced Tuesday morning, after a year on the job, which included frequent tension between the two men.
+President Trump fired Secretary of State Rex Tillerson on Tuesday morning in a tweet that followed a year of frequent tension between the two leaders.

 Trump said he is nominating CIA director Mike Pompeo as Tillerson's replacement, which requires confirmation by the Senate.